x01Jin/project-apollo/README.md

 **To add a new system:**

-1. Create `systems/newSystem.js` with supported methods
+1. Create `systems/newSystem.js` with required properties (name, type) and methods (deteriorate, fix)
-2. Register in `config.js`
+2. Add the module path to the systems array in `registry.js`

 **To add a new event:**

 1. Create `events/positive/newEvent.js` or `events/negative/newEvent.js`
-2. Define description and apply() method
+2. Define required properties (description) and optional apply() method
-3. Register in `config.js`
+3. Add the module path to the appropriate events array in `registry.js`

 ### Development Workflow